FICA Tax: What It is and How to Calculate It

 Social Security FICA Tax Wage Limits

-For Social Security, the employer and employee must each pay on employee wages up to a maximum salary of $142,800 for 2021.
-What this means is that once an employee has earned $142,800, no additional Social Security is deducted from their paycheck for the remainder of the year.
+For Social Security, the employer and employee must each pay on employee wages up to a maximum salary of $147,000 for 2022.
+What this means is that once an employee has earned $147,000, no additional Social Security is deducted from their paycheck for the remainder of the year.
 Since your tax amount must match the employee’s, you would also have no additional Social Security liability for the remainder of the year.
+(For reference, the maximum amount you and your employee each will pay is $9,114 for the year.)

-Summary of Social Security Wage Limits for 2019 through 2021
+Summary of Social Security Wage Limits for 2020 Through 2022

 Social Security Wage Limit